batuhaniskr/twitter-intelligence/README.md

 # Prerequisites

-Project written for Python3
+Project written for Python 3.x

+PyQuery is required for HTML parsing

+Matplotlib is required for analysis

-Database
+# Database

 SQLite is used as the database.

-Tweet data are stored on the tables.
+Tweet data are stored on the Tweet, User, Location, Hashtag, HashtagTweet tables.

 The database is created automically.